laispetri/TemperateForestRestoration/README.md

 # Data from: Successful recovery of native plants post-invasive removal in forest understories is driven by native community features

-The files in DRYAD allow readers to run models to reproduce results and figures of the paper "Successful recovery of native plants post-invasive removal in forest understories is driven by native community features", currently submitted to Ecological Applications.
+The files in DRYAD allow readers to run models to reproduce results and figures of the paper "Successful recovery of native plants post-invasive removal in forest understories is driven by native community features", published in Ecological Applications (https://doi.org/10.1002/eap.70012).

 The code to reproduce results and figures can be found at (https://github.com/laispetri/TemperateForestRestoration.git)